 Table SK2.
-Pillar II Market share by group of pension funds

-Scheme Type of voluntary pension AuM Market share

-Scheme fund (in millions €) based on AuM

-Guaranteed Bond guaranteed pension 6,039.99 79.49%

-PFs funds (6 funds)

-Mixed non-guaranteed 74.32 0.98%

-pension funds (2 funds) 74.52 0.5070

-Nonguaranteed Equity non-guaranteed 888.60 11.69%

-PFs pension funds (6 funds) 000.00 11.0570

-Index non-guaranteed 595.90 7.84%

-pension funds (5 funds) 393.90 7.04/0

-TOTAL 19 Pension funds 7,598.81 100.00%
+Pillar II Market share by group of pension funds Scheme Type of voluntary pension fund AuM (in millions €) Market share based on AuM Guaranteed PFs Bond guaranteed pension funds (6 funds) 6,266.70 77.75% Mixed non-guaranteed pension funds (2 funds) 81.13 1.01% Nonguaranteed PFs Equity non-guaranteed pension funds (6 funds) 951.52 11.81% Index non-guaranteed pension funds (5 funds) 760.52 9.44% TOTAL 19 Pension funds 8,059.87 100.00%

-Source: Own calculations based on ManazerUspor, sk data, 2018 (data as of 31 December 2017)
+Source: Own calculations based on ManazerUspor.sk data, 2019 (data as of 31 December 2018)

-based on ManazerUspor.sk data, 2018 (data as of 31 December 2017)

 The increase in assets under management was caused mainly by the stabilization of the market and higher returns of Index pension funds.
-However, it is expected that Mixed funds will be consolidated, as savers have the possibility to mix two funds on their individual retirement savings accounts.
+We see increased number of savers, who mix two funds on their individual retirement savings accounts.

 However, the structure of investments does not match the age profile of Slovak savers and thus increases the risk of lower replacement ratio for most of the savers in the future.
 After the Governmental intervention in 2013, the number of savers in equity pension funds has dropped significantly.
-Currently, almost 80% of all savings in Pillar II are managed in Bond guaranteed pension funds that do not invest in equities.
+Currently, still 78% of all savings in Pillar II are allocated into the Bond guaranteed pension funds and it does not correspond to the age profile of savers.
 This fact might cause more problems and increase the political risk in the future, as many savers still believe that they save in equity pension funds.